KavitaSri06/AI-Powered-Personal-Finance-Guardian/README.md

 ## 👤 Developer

-G Kavita Sri
-B.Tech IT • Finance • AI Enthusiast
+B.Tech IT Student • Interested in Data Analytics & AI-driven Applications

+Built this project as a learning initiative in:
+AI-based insights, data parsing, and mobile app development.

 ***